Atlantic-Technological-University/CrossPlatformDev/Week 9/readme.md

-# Week nine: Persistent storage with .NET MAUI
+# Week nine: Platform features with .NET MAUI
-In week nine of the module we explore different data storage solutions for .NET MAUI applications.
-In particular we examine how we can use:

-* Use an appsettings.json file to specify settings and feature flags for an application.
-* Save and retrieve application settings using the IConfiguration interface.
-* Save and retrieve user preferences.
-* Read and write data to text and JSON files.
-* Create, update, read and delete data from an SQLite relational database on a local device.
+In week nine of the module we explore a number of features including navigating to a details page from a CollectionView item, location services, customising a UI with OnPlatform and OnIdiom XAML extensions and, executing platform specific code with conditional compilation.

 ## Repository content

 The demo code creates a skeleton implementation of a simple .NET MAUI application that displays a collection of UFO encounters.

 A full set of instructional videos demonstrating how to implement this application from a .NET MAUI starter project is available in the module area in blackboard.

 If you notice any issues or errors create an issue or better still offer a solution and create a pull-request.